Zoology Undergraduate Major (BS, HBS)

 Major Code: 620

-- Explain and apply the fundamental concepts of the zoological sciences including these four disciplinary areas: Animal diversity; Ecology and Evolution; Organismal Biology; and, Cell Biology and Genetics.
+- Explain and apply the fundamental concepts of the biological sciences, including Cell and Molecular Biology, Genetics; Animal Physiology and Diversity; Ecology and Evolution; and Conservation Management and Policy.

-Students in the Biology major must complete BI 221, BI 222, and BI 223 (or the honors version of this series) with a C– or better to continue on to upper-division Biology (BI) and Zoology (Z) coursework.
-Students must also complete their General Chemistry series and CH 331 with a C– in each term to move on to other Chemistry (CH) coursework.
+Students in the Biology major must complete the Principles of Biology or Introductory Biology series with a C– or better to continue onto upper-division Biology (BI) and Zoology (Z) coursework.
+Students must also complete their General Chemistry series and CH 331 with a C– in each term to move onto other Chemistry (CH) coursework.

 Students majoring in Biology, BioHealth Sciences, Fisheries, Wildlife & Conservation Sciences, or Zoology cannot seek a dual or double major in any combination of these four majors.
 Zoology majors cannot seek the Biology minor.